 For example, if we were looking for mentions of Hive19, we would use the following advanced search operators in Google:

 - site:twitter.com + “hive19”

 This phase can be hard to approach in a logical, objective way, but provides an essential base of understanding for your ORM efforts.
 In phase 2, you’ll gather specific mentions of your brand that seem to be having an impact on their respective platforms, (whether positive or negative) then interpreting them to identify the common pain points which give rise to negative mentions of your brand.

 From there, you’ll be able to work out a system of categorising mentions of your brand, based on how they originate, and what kind of problems are causing them.

-Finally, phase 3 covers the practical actions you’ll take to control damage and maintain your brand’s positive image as much as possible.
-For each of the categories we alluded to in phase 2, you should have a corresponding group of actions you can deploy in an editorial calendar that will help to neutralise any issues at their source.
+Finally, phase 3 covers the practical actions you’ll take maintain your brand’s positive image as much as possible.
+For each of the categories in phase 2, you should have a corresponding group of actions you can deploy in an editorial and outreach calendar that will help to neutralise any issues at their source.

 If there’s one brand you can rely on for examples of online reputation management done right, it’s Innocent Drinks.

 Innocent’s long been the envy of every social media team in the food & drinks sector, not least of all for their proactive and on-the-money approach to ORM.